aidan-parkinson/corporation-sole/README.md

     I recognise that I now represent comprehensive philisophical doctrine.}
   },
-  Commonwealth Cost of Carbon: Calculated through dividing financial anthropgenic expenditure on enforcement by anthropogenic greenhouse gas emissions, Commonwealth Real Estate Performance: Calculated through dividing the product of consumed greenhouse gas emissions (from source to end-use) and the Commonwealth Cost of Carbon by the total financial cost of services, Principles of a Society of Peoples: {
+  Commonwealth Cost of Carbon: Calculated through dividing financial anthropgenic expenditure on enforcement by anthropogenic greenhouse gas emissions, Commonwealth Real Estate Performance: Calculated through dividing the product of consumed greenhouse gas emissions of service (from source to end-use) and the Commonwealth Cost of Carbon by the total financial cost of services, Principles of a Society of Peoples: {

   },